 IP address is) If you get errors,

-If OK - Try pinging the gateway
+If OK - Try pinging each PC from the other

-If OK - Try browsing.
+If OK - Try browsing from each machine

 net set up

 post the following information in the Mandrakeusers.org networking forum:

 Overview of your problem - not just "I can't connect to the internet" -

 what have you done/tried so far, what works, what doesn't?